eecs280staff/tutorials/docs/setup_vscode.md

 <img src="images/FIXME.png" width="768px">

 </div>

-### Linux
-Install the .deb package from the web [https://code.visualstudio.com/docs/setup/linux](https://code.visualstudio.com/docs/setup/linux).

-### CAEN Linux
-VS Code is already installed on CAEN Linux desktop environment.
-You can use it while sitting at a CAEN Linux computer, or through a [VNC connection to CAEN Linux](https://teamdynamix.umich.edu/TDClient/76/Portal/KB/ArticleDet?ID=4999).

 ### Extensions
 Make sure VS Code is installed correctly by checking the version.
 You need version 1.52.1 or higher.